|

 2.3.5 Volatile Organic Compounds (VOC) Substances

 National Pollutant Release Inventory (NPRI) for Speciated Volatile Organic Compounds also know as Part 5 substances.
-Background Volatile organic compounds (VOCs) are one of the seven criteria air contaminants ( ... to be considered by facilities that meet the 10-tonne air-release threshold for Total VOCs under Part 4 substances of the NPRI.
-If this threshold is met, the facility must ...
+Background Volatile organic compounds (VOCs) are one of the seven criteria air contaminants (CACs) added to the NPRI substance list in the 2002 reporting year.
+Two years after the addition of VOCs ...

 www.ec.gc.ca